Photo: Wikimedia CommonsIreland Golf Trip Planner

 Which Irish golf courses can I book online?

-The majority of courses in our database offer online tee-time booking through GolfNow — you can check live availability and book instantly.
-A small number of courses, including some of the top marquee links like Royal Portrush and Royal County Down, require booking direct with the club by phone or email, and we link directly to their booking pages.
+All courses in our database link directly to the club's own booking system — mostly BRS Golf, which is the standard online booking platform used by Irish golf clubs.
+A small number of courses, including Royal Portrush and Royal County Down, require booking direct with the club by phone or email, and we link directly to their booking pages.

 How far in advance should I book an Ireland golf trip?

 For peak season (June–August), the best-known courses fill up 3–6 months in advance — particularly Royal Portrush, Royal County Down, Ballybunion, Lahinch, and Doonbeg.
 May and September are easier to book at 4–6 weeks notice.
-For GolfNow courses, real-time availability means you can often find slots with less lead time.
+For courses on BRS Golf, real-time availability means you can often find slots with less lead time.

 Do I need a travel agent to plan an Ireland golf trip?